 Trip interruption insurance of $2,000 per person

-However, the card notably lacks emergency travel medical insurance, which falls short of the standard set by TD’s version of this card.
+However, the card notably lacks emergency travel medical insurance, which falls a bit short of the standard set by TD’s version of this card.

 Many credit cards in the marketplace consider award travel to be ineligible for travel insurance – you have to put the full revenue ticket cost on the card in order for it to count.
-The CIBC Aeroplan cards, to my knowledge, only require you to charge the taxes and fees of your Aeroplan booking to the credit card in order for the travel insurance to kick in.
+The CIBC Aeroplan cards only require you to charge the taxes and fees of your Aeroplan booking to the credit card in order for the travel insurance to kick in.

 If you prefer to cover your bases using travel insurance, yet also frequently travel on points, that makes this card worthwhile to keep around.